One of the most frequent pain points for qualitative researchers?

 It’s tedious, time-consuming, and overwhelming.
 Like drowning in transcripts and sticky notes.

-As a matter of fact, according to the 2024 State of User Research Report, 56% of researchers are already using AI for qualitative analysis, compared to 20% in 2023.
+This is why researchers need AI for qualitative data analysis.
+Adoption of AI qualitative research methods has been rising fast, with tools that transcribe, code, and cluster themes automatically.
+Infact, according to the 2024 State of User Research Report, 56% of researchers are already using AI for qualitative analysis, compared to 20% in 2023.

 While AI is not perfect, it is an amazing assistant to help you extract, organize and qualitatively code or theme your data so you can find insights faster.